 It is crucial that the fabric is slightly damp (NOT SOAKING WET) before each new coat of paint is applied.
 This step will ensure the coat of chalk paint is not applied too thick, and it will help each coat absorb quicker into the fabric.
 Be sure to fill the spray bottle with clean water.

 STEP 4: HOW TO APPLY THE FIRST COAT OF CHALK PAINT

 Begin applying the first coat of paint to the damp upholstery.
 When dipping your brush into the pail, make sure you don’t have excess paint on the brush because the goal is to apply a thin layer evenly over the entire furniture piece.
 Apply the paint in unidirectional strokes until the upholstery is covered in its first coat of chalk paint.

 Allow the furniture piece to dry for 24 HOURS.
-Remember, we want the paint to dry, but it’s also important that the fabric has had enough time to dry in between coats.
+Remember, not only do we want the paint to dry, but it’s also important the fabric has had enough time to dry in between coats.

 STEP 5: SAND THE UPHOLSTERY AFTER THE FIRST COAT OF PAINT